terraform-google-modules/terraform-google-lb-http/autogen/README.md

-# Global HTTP Load Balancer Terraform Module {%- if serverless %} for Serverless NEGs {% elif backend_bucket} for static websites using a Cloud Storage Bucket{% endif %}
+# Global HTTP Load Balancer Terraform Module {%- if serverless %} for Serverless NEGs {% elif backend_bucket %} for static websites using a Cloud Storage Bucket{% endif %}

 {% if not serverless and not backend_bucket %}
 Modular Global HTTP Load Balancer for GCE using forwarding rules.